dgreif/homebridge-mylink/README.md

 ## Setup

-You will need to use the Somfy myLink mobile app to configure the System ID and find the IP address and Target IDs.
+You will need to use the Somfy myLink mobile app to configure the System ID and find the IP address.

 * Go to "Integration", choose one of the options that isn't Alexa or IFTTT, then choose "Change System ID"
 * With a System ID set, go to "Info" in the menu to find the IP address